fido-device-onboard/pri-fidoiot/README.md

 Next, collect the serial number of the last manufactured voucher

 GET https://host.docker.internal:8038/api/v1/deviceinfo/{seconds} (or http://host.docker.internal:8039/api/v1/deviceinfo/100000)

-Authorization DIGEST with "apiUser" and api_password defined in the manufacturer's service.env or Authorization using CLIENT-CERT AUTH (mTLS).
+For authorization, users can use DIGEST AUTH with "apiUser" and api_password as defined in the manufacturer's service.env or can use CLIENT-CERT AUTH (mTLS).

 Result will contain the device info
 ```